RobertHennings/Seminar/README.md

 The "src" subfolder contains everything related to the code of the seminar.
 Itself has the subfolder: "seminar_code".
 It holds all the main components for the seminar content: "data_processing", "model", "utils", "data_loading", "models", "data_graphing, etc..
 </br>

+## Possible Extension/ToDo
+- [ ] Scale Model Fitting by using asyncio and ThreadPoolExecutor
+- [ ] Extract the cluster centers for a closer inspection
+- [ ] Wrap the Model Fitting for each provided dataset-benchmark

 ## Running the seminar code locally in a scripting file (.py)
 To run the seminar code locally (i.e. after cloning the repository), one can just simply create a virtual environment.
-See the dedetailed documentation [here](https://docs.python.org/3/library/venv.html)
+See the detailed documentation [here](https://docs.python.org/3/library/venv.html)

-Depending on your python version, open a terminal window, move to the desired loaction via `cd` and create a new virtual environment.
+Depending on your python version, open a terminal window, move to the desired location via `cd` and create a new virtual environment.

 If the interested user wants to reproduce the results of the seminar project, there are two main steps that need to be taken care of before trying to execute code:
 1. Installing the correct Python Version